-As a dog owner you should know they key ingredients to keeping your pet happy, healthy, and balanced.
+As a dog owner, you should know the key ingredients to keep your pet happy, healthy, and balanced.
 Whether your dog is a family pet or you have a whole host of personal protection dogs, it all boils down two making sure they get two main ingredients in their diets and they are protein and fats.
 People who breed and have personal protection dogs for sale know the importance of fat in their diets.
 Wolves in the wild have a diet that is made up of nearly 50 percent fat, and your dog should follow the same model.

 The Reason Why Fats are Vital to Your Dog

 Unlike humans who have a varied way of getting the essential nutrients and vitamins they need, your protection dog only has three main categories: protein, fat, and carbohydrates.
 Protein is the most vital part of your dog’s diet and it serves as the building blocks for their muscles, tissue, nails, skin, hair, and neurotransmitters.
 They are in the very makeup of your dog’s genetics.

 The second most important part of your dog’s diet is fats.
 Fats are important to many functions in your dog’s body including being chemical messengers, they help absorb vitamins, they form the membranes of the dog’s very cells, and they help control hormones which play a vital role in inflammation.

 The third part of your dog’s diet is carbohydrates and they provide energy for your personal protection dogs or family pet.